 Students who exercise their option not to select a major program when first enrolling in the College are classified as general arts and sciences students.
-Such students should normally attempt to complete liberal studies requirement during the freshman year and should normally apply for admission to a major program during the sophomore year.
+Such students should normally attempt to complete the general education requirement during the first two years and should normally apply for admission to a major program during the sophomore year.
 Applications for admission to a major program are available in the Advisement Office.